AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rule-catalog-scheduled-changes.md

    >[!NOTE]
    >
-   >If campaign is linked to more than 1 catalog price rule, this campaign can be edited from the [Content Staging Dashboard](content-staging-dashboard.md) only.
+   >If a campaign is linked to more than 1 catalog price rule, this campaign can be edited from the [Content Staging Dashboard](content-staging-dashboard.md) only.

 1. Click **[!UICONTROL Save]**.